Working With Files and Directories

 Not only will writing shell scripts make your work faster– you won’t have to retype the same commands over and over again– it will also make it more accurate (fewer chances for typos) and more reproducible.
 If you come back to your work later (or if someone else finds your work and wants to build on it) you will be able to reproduce the same results simply by running your script, rather than having to remember or retype a long list of commands.

-Let’s start by going back to molecules/
+Let’s start by going back to molecules/ and creating a new file, middle.sh which will

 become our shell script: